Skip to content

 Benefits of Registering a Trademark

-Registering your trademark with the Trademark Registry (like in India under the Trademarks Act, 1999) gives you statutory rights and much stronger protection.
-Key Advantages:
+If a trademark is registered with the Trademark Registry (for example, in India under the Trademark Act of 1999), the owner will have statutory rights and much stronger protection.
+The principal advantages include:

-7. Customs protection: You can stop the import/export of counterfeit goods using your mark.
+7. Customs Protect Your Trademark: You can stop the importation/exportation of counterfeit goods that infringe on your registered mark.

 What Happens if You Register a Trademark and Then Later Find Out That Someone Else Has Already Registered the Same Mark?